tjassal/tjassal.github.io/_posts/2016-12-13-AGU-2016-Presentation.md

 featured_image: '/images/blog/pano2_edit_bw2.jpg'
 ---

-I will present research on drought-induced variability of sagebrushecosystem productivity in the Upper Green River Basin at the AGU Fall Meeting in San Francisco, CA at 10:35 am in Moscone West Rm 2008.
+I will present research on drought-induced variability of sagebrushe cosystem productivity in the Upper Green River Basin at the AGU Fall Meeting in San Francisco, CA at 10:35 am in Moscone West Rm 2008.
 My talk is part of the session entitled: *(B32C) Remote Sensing to Support Investigations in Plant-Climate Interactions.*

 Abstract link: